opensearch-project/opensearch-build/docker/release/README.md

      $ docker run -it --network="host" -e opensearchproject/opensearch-dashboards:1.1.0
      ```

-### Disable Performance Analyzer Agent Cli and Related Configurations
+### Disable Performance Analyzer Agent CLI and Related Configurations
 (This change is added after OpenSearch 2.4.0 and after OpenSearch 1.3.6)

   * 1 for OpenSearch: